souzainf3/RNActivityView/README.md

 ## Requirements

-MBProgressHUD works on any iOS version and is compatible with both ARC and non-ARC projects.
-It depends on the following Apple frameworks, which should already be included with most Xcode templates:
+RNActivityView requires ARC.

 * Foundation.framework
 * UIKit.framework
 * CoreGraphics.framework

-You will need LLVM 3.0 or later in order to build MBProgressHUD.

-## Adding MBProgressHUD to your project
+## Adding RNActivityView to your project

 ### Cocoapods

-[CocoaPods](http://cocoapods.org) is the recommended way to add MBProgressHUD to your project.
+[CocoaPods](http://cocoapods.org) is the recommended way to add RNActivityView to your project.

-1. Add a pod entry for MBProgressHUD to your Podfile `pod 'MBProgressHUD', '~> 0.8'`
+1. Add a pod entry for RNActivityView to your Podfile `pod 'RNActivityView'`
 2. Install the pod(s) by running `pod install`.
-3. Include MBProgressHUD wherever you need it with `#import "MBProgressHUD.h"`.
+3. Import RNActivityView Category `#import "UIView+RNActivityView.h"`.

 ### Source files